codeforamerica/intake-playbooks/README.markdown

 [Run Arbitrary Command on Lambda](https://tower.clearmyrecord.org/#/templates/job_template/22) is a Job which wraps the Zappa cli command like so `zappa [run__command_pre] [environment] [run_command_post]`.
 So for example following the instructions below will run the run_debug_task management command.

 1. Click on the rocketship icon on Run Arbitrary Command on Lambda row.
-1. Select the development inventory and credentials.
+1. Select the inventory (Development for the staging site and Production for production)
+1. For credentials, keep the Dummy machine credential and search for Amazon Web Services credentials.
+Add the credential that matches your chosen inventory (Dev or Prod).
 1. Set the extra inventory variables to yaml below.

 ```yaml